 Methods: Children with neutropenia between the ages of 6-18 attending the Hospital for Sick Children were asked to participate in the study.
 Participants also underwent an oral and radiographic examination.

-Preliminary Results: Preliminary data suggest that oral health and neutrophil function are maintained for most patients receiving CSF therapy.
+Preliminary data suggest that oral health and neutrophil function are maintained for most patients receiving CSF therapy.